Skip to main content

 1) Complexity

-The complexity of a firm’s IT environment can frequently rise due to the implementation of DevOps Platforms.
-Companies can create a more complicated, challenging production environment to manage and troubleshoot by integrating many tools and technologies into the software development process.
+Implementing DevOps platforms can frequently increase the complexity of a firm’s IT environment.
+By integrating many tools and technologies into the software development process, companies can create a more complicated, challenging production environment to manage and troubleshoot.
 DevOps can also force businesses to spend more money on hardware and software resources, which raises complexity and expenses.

 2) No Standardized Version